-The goal is to give you an ‘incredible interactive multidimensional thinking space’ where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you more powerful ‘views’ of your knowledge – while authoring a document.
+The goal is to give you an ‘incredible interactive multidimensional thinking space’ (akin to an advanced concept or mind map) where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you more powerful views of your knowledge – while authoring a document.

-The Liquid View is not a stand-alone mind-map system, it is a powerful view of the text you have in your word processing document, particularly the headings, and toggle instantly back and forth into the Liquid View and the standard word processing view.
+The Dynamic View is not a stand-alone mind-map system, it is a powerful view of the text you have in your word processing document, particularly the headings, and toggle instantly back and forth between the Dynamic View and the standard word processing view.

 The Swiss clinical psychologist Jean Piaget (1896 -1980) provides the basic underpinnings for this work with an important perspective of how we learn: We first ‘assimilate’ all the information we come across, simply accepting and integrating it all into our internal mental map - our ‘schema’.
 The other stage happens when we come across information which either contradicts what we have already learnt or which lays outside it to the point where we have no reference to hook it onto our existing schema, a stage he called ’accommodation’.

 At this point we have to make a real cognitive effort to reject the new information as wrong/useless or irrelevant to our understanding or to accept that we should modify or delete aspects of our current schema.
 To do this all ‘in-brain’ can quickly become a momentous task, with too many variables interacting and this is where visualisation can support our ability to ‘see’ parts of our schema and ‘visualise’ how it fits with the competing information.